derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Site Checker with Time Scheduling** - An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
+**7) Site Checker with Time Scheduling** - An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
 If it is down, it will notify you by email or by posting a notice on screen.
   - [ ] Go
   - [x] Java
   - [ ] Rust